google/llvm-premerge-checks/docs/playbooks.md

     please ask a reviewer to do that.

-   To test "premerge-tests" pipeline pick an existing build and copy "ph_" parameters from it, omitting "ph_target_phid" (so that build does not update existing review.
-That will likely lead to an error though).
+   To test "premerge-tests" pipeline pick an existing build and copy "ph_" parameters from it, omitting "ph_target_phid" to skip updating an existing review.

    See also [custom environment variables](#custom-environment-variables).
 1. Wait for build to complete and maybe attach a link to it to your PR.